(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 It goes without saying that the first step to saving money on a holiday is to get the cheapest flight you can.
 Use ITA Matrix (read here all about what that is!) or Skyscanner to get the cheapest flight.
 (I think you should do that for any holiday though, we recently saved $500 on flights to London at Christmas!)

-Hawaii has a few extra awesome options for cheapness that some other beach destinations don’t have – use these to your advantage and save save save!
+Hawaii has a few extra awesome options for cheapness that some other beach destinations don’t have – use these to plan your budget Hawaii vacation and save save save!

 ♥ 1 – Pick a more populated Island.
 Oahu, Maui, and the Big Island will probably be your best bets for a budget vacation, just because they are more populated.
 Population = competition for customers = reduced prices.
 I let the flight prices and available accommodation dictate which of these Islands we go to!